List of Mountain West Conference champions: Champions

 † – A champion can claim two championships, where one is from the regular season and the other is from a postseason tournament.
 The champion is determined by regular season play prior to the 2002–03 and 2010–11 thereafter.

 Volleyball

 Note: All years indicated in this table reflect college women's volleyball seasons, which are held during the opening fall term of the academic year.
 (This contrasts with men's volleyball, a sport not sponsored by the MW, whose season is in the spring term.)

 Champions

-† – From the formation of the MW in 1999 through the 2007 season (2007–08 school year), and also in the 2011 season, a champion could claim two championships, one from the regular season and the other from a postseason tournament.
-The MW abolished its women's volleyball tournament after its 2007 edition, and has held it in only one season since then (2011).
+† – A school could claim two championships, one from the regular season and the other from a postseason tournament, in three different time periods—first from the formation of the MW in 1999 through the 2007 season (2007–08 school year), then in the 2011 season, and most recently since the 2025 season.
+The MW abolished its women's volleyball tournament after its 2007 edition, and from that time held it in only one season (2011) until reinstating the tournament in 2025.